 Once a measurement has been initialized via the H-PC, the scintillometer can be disconnected and work autonomously.
 Additionally, Level 1 data (signal variances, housekeeping data) and Level 2 data (e.g. heat fluxes) can be stored on the S-PC.
-These data can be downloaded to the H-PC at a later stage (section 4.5 Exchanging Data Files) to reprocess all available data products (section remotes ensing-service@radiometer-physics.de
+These data can be downloaded to the H-PC at a later stage (section 3.5) to reprocess all available data products (section 3.3).

-).
 Due to the large data volume, raw data can only be stored on the H-PC.